codemismatch/rubylearning/content/pages/tutorials/read-write-files.md

     url: /tutorials/ruby-hashes/
 ---

-> Adapted from Satish Talim’s Read/Write Files lesson.
+> Adapted from Satish Talim's Read/Write Files lesson.

-Ruby’s `IO` family (which `File` inherits from) handles disk operations.
+Ruby's `IO` family (which `File` inherits from) handles disk operations.
 You can open files in read, write, append, or combined modes, and Ruby auto-closes them when you pass a block to `File.open`.

 ### Reading and writing files